izacus/SlovenianLemmatizer/README.md

 This is a lemmatizer for slovene language.

-The file directory structure is as follows:
+The file directory structure:

 ```
-data/         - Binary language dictionary files required by the lemmatizer
+data/         - Binary language dictionary files required by the lemmatizer (about.txt describes each filename)
-..about.txt   - Data file key

 src/          - Lemmatizer C++ source

-Makefile      - Makefile to build lemmatizer .so file on Linux systems
+CMakeList.txt  - CMake build script to build the lemmatizer library
 ```

 Compilation
 ----------------

 Calling "make" will build
- * `libLemmatizer.so` - shared library for use with Java, Python and Solr.
+ * `libLemmatizer.so` - shared library with exported symbols for other bindings
- * `lemmatizer`         executable to lemmatize words from commandline

 Other language bindings
 ---------------